 Country doctors are not a thing of the past.
 Today, country doctors still make house calls, know their patients personally and dedicate themselves to the care of their community.
 To honor these exceptional physicians and recognize their continuing contribution to rural healthcare, Staff Care is proud to sponsor the Country Doctor of the Year Award.
 The award is presented each year to a physician who best exemplifies the spirit, skill and dedication of America’s rural medical practitioners.

-Meet Dr. Jasmine Sulaiman, M.D., Staff Care’s 2016 Country Doctor of the Year
+Meet Dr. Van Breeding of Letcher County, Kentucky, Staff Care’s 2017 Country Doctor of the Year